ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 !!! warning "ARIA-S1-GUNW products are not produced globally"

-    ARIA-S1-GUNW products are only produced by the ARIA team for key locations, so the ASF archive may not contain products in your area of interest.
+    ARIA-S1-GUNW products are routinely produced only for specific locations, so the ASF archive may not contain products in your area of interest.
 See the [Ordering On Demand InSAR Products section](#ordering-on-demand-insar-products "Jump to Ordering On Demand InSAR Products section of this document") for information on ordering ARIA-S1-GUNW products for your area of interest.

 {% endblock %}